 5. National Parks

-The U.S. National Park System boasts a total of 422 National Park sites.
-That includes National Parks, Monuments, Seashores and more.
+The U.S. National Park System boasts a total of 423 National Park sites.
+That includes National Parks, Monuments, Seashores, and more.
 These span across 84 million acres in each state and the American territories, including parks in Puerto Rico, the Virgin Islands, American Samoa, and Guam.

-Considered one of the Seven Natural Wonders of the World, discover my tips for exploring Grand Canyon National Park.
+Considered one of the Seven Natural Wonders of the World, read my tips for exploring Grand Canyon National Park.

 6. State Parks

 Ski resorts abound in the U.S. Take a look at these cool things to do at Northstar Ski Resort with kids at Lake Tahoe in California.
-Or, hit the slopes with winter activities in Park City, Utah.
+Or, hit the slopes with these things to do in winter in Park City, Utah.

 8. Ski Resorts in Summer

-Of course, ski resorts are a no-brainer for winter outdoorsy vacations.
-But don't overlook these mountain destinations for summer play.
+Of course, ski resorts are a no-brainer for winter nature travel.
+But don’t overlook these mountain destinations for summer play.
 Your family can enjoy activities off-season at ski resorts like zip-lining, boating, fishing, horseback riding, and even hiking with llamas!

-Taking time out from often over-stimulating museums, shops, sites, and amusement park attractions will help everyone relax and reconnect.
+Taking time out from over-stimulating museums, shops, sites, and amusement parks will help everyone relax and reconnect.
 Isn’t that what a family vacation is supposed to be all about?

 Richard Louv, recipient of the Audubon Medal and author of the bestselling book, Last Child in the Woods, coined the term Nature Deficit Disorder.
 He defines this as “a societal term that refers to the human cost of alienation from nature.
 It’s the price to our mental and physical health, our ability to learn, our productivity and, particularly for children, our sense of wonder.”

-For future reference, be sure to save these tips nature activities for families.
+For future reference, be sure to save these tips for nature vacations for families.
 Simply pin the image above to Pinterest.
 We hope you’ll follow Travel Mamas on Pinterest while you’re at it!

-Which of these types of outdoorsy vacations have you enjoyed?
+Which of these types of nature vacations have you enjoyed?
 Let us know in the comments below!

 A Note from The Travel Mama: This blog post is an updated and expanded version of an article I wrote for the TODAY show website in 2012.
 It is no longer on their website.